Dehumidifier Condensate — Best Practices for a Clean Water Supply

-In the last article, we talked about how your dehumidifier can provide you with a steady, renewable water supply for “free” even during drought conditions – and there’s very little you need to do to keep that water supply clean as long as you follow a few general “best practices.”
+The last article focused on how dehumidifiers can provide a steady, renewable water supply for “free” even in drought conditions.
+There’s very little to do to keep that water supply clean.
+It only requires following a few general “best practices.”

-Follow these “best practices” to make sure your condensate water is clean and safe to use
+“best practices” in drought to ensure condensate is clean and safe to use

 If your dehumidifier has been sitting idle, run it for three days before you try to use the condensate water from it.
 (Dehumidifiers that are allowed to sit for more than a couple of days should be dried out as completely as possible, to discourage mold growth.)